Geeks-Solutions/nuxt-sections/README.md

 })
 ```

-* The `refresh-section` event has been update to support multiple sections refresh based on a list of section names and qs for each section.
+* The `refresh-section` event has been updated to support multiple sections refresh based on a list of section names and qs for each section.
 qs object outside the array can still be used to have common qs sent for all sections

 ```js